Dave-MK/mp2-rune-master/README.md

     + **TypeScript**: For its more explicit nature and ability to present obvious errors, I like the fact its JavaScript with extra features, I felt like i had more tools at my finger tips
     + **Tailwind CSS**: For speedy utility classes
     + **Vitest**: For my automation testing because it requires less setup than JEST and better compatibility when using Vite
+    + **ESLint**: For linting I opted for ESLint over JSHint due to the requirement for more depth in error analysis, JSHint is also a deprecated feature in VSCode and ESLint is a more industry-wide accepted and utilised linter

 ### **Mandatory Requirements**